-Amanda took Bikram Chowdry’s hot yoga training in 2005 and brought it back to London later that year as the first Hot Yoga teacher in the U.K. In 2012 Amanda founded Bikram Yoga Surbiton which she ran until 2017, when she then partnered with Pete Williams, the MD of the Thames Club, putting her years of experience and flair for design to the test to help create our wonderful studio.
+Amanda discovered Bikram Chowdry’s hot yoga in L.A. when she was a teenager.
+She practiced with Bikram for 10 years before she took his teacher training.
+In 1995 she became the first Hot Yoga teacher in the U.K. Amanda founded Bikram Yoga Surbiton which she ran for five years.
+In 2017 she partnered with Pete Williams, the MD of the Thames Club, putting her years of experience and flair for design to the test to help create our wonderful studio.
 She also designs her own brand of workout leggings called ‘TigerBFree’ which you’ll see in the studio.
 Amanda has a huge amount of yoga knowledge and is always happy to have a chat before and after classes.

 Kee was first introduced to Hot Yoga in 2011 when he attended classes to help with chronic pain he had developed.
 Over the next six months, regular Hot Yoga sessions alleviated the pain and he hasn’t looked back since.
 In 2012 he graduated from Hot Yoga Teacher Training in Los Angeles and has been teaching ever since.
 Kee’s classes promote a calm environment and a heightened awareness of breathing and body alignment, leaving students feeling lighter, happier and healthier.
 Kee teaches our Hot 60 and Hot 90 yoga classes on alternating Sunday’s.